ferrous-systems/rust-exercises/exercise-book/src/nrf52-hal-exercise.md

 You will need an nRF52840 Development Kit for this exercise, but not the nRF USB dongle.

-If you haven't completed the Radio Workbook, you should start there, and go at least as far as completing the "Timers and Time" section.
+If you haven't completed the Radio Exercise, you should start there, and go at least as far as completing the "Timers and Time" section.

 ## The nRF52840 Development Kit